cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This is an improvement because it allows sharing one evaluation of HKDF-Extract among multiple invocations of hash\_to\_base, i.e., by factoring out the common computation.
+Moreover, since HKDF-Expand operates on H(msg) rather than msg, applications that have already computed H(msg) for other purposes can use this pre-computed value when invoking HKDF-Expand.

 ## Implementation {#hashtobase-impl}